JuliaGaussianProcesses/KernelFunctions.jl/docs/src/userguide.md

 ## Creating a kernel matrix

-Kernel matrices can be created via the `kernelmatrix` function or `kerneldiagmatrix` for only the diagonal.
+Kernel matrices can be created via the `kernelmatrix` function or `kernelmatrix_diag` for only the diagonal.
 An important argument to give is the data layout of the input `obsdim`.
 It specifies whether the number of observed data points is along the first dimension (`obsdim=1`, i.e. the matrix shape is number of samples times number of features) or along the second dimension (`obsdim=2`, i.e. the matrix shape is number of features times number of samples), similarly to [Distances.jl](https://github.com/JuliaStats/Distances.jl).
 If not given explicitly, `obsdim` defaults to `2`.
 For example:
 ```julia